dftfeDevelopers/install_DFTFE/README.md

 # Install DFT-FE

 This install script installs the necessary dependencies of [DFT-FE](https://github.com/dftfeDevelopers/dftfe) on ALCF Aurora machine.
+Install in the flare filesystem.

 To use this script the cmake and boost modules need to be loaded